tilson-biz/docker-aws-clientvpn/README.md

-## OpenVPN Client to authenticate with SAML 2.0 to AWS Client VPN
+## OpenVPN Client to authenticate to AWS ClientVPN via SAML

 ### Note ###